mooreotavio/CardFlipper/README.md

 # CardFlipper

-App made for the mobile team challenge at CloudWalk
+App made for the mobile team challenge at CloudWalk.

+The idea was to make an app that renders a responsive 3D model of a credit card, with commands such as flipping and spinning the card.

 ## About